ClimbsRocks/nlpSentiment/README.md

 ### Performance of Different Corpora- Predicting
-Not all models were able to generalize to the test data.
-In particular, the movie reviews dataset did not end up being useful on such a different style of communication.
+The models' ability to generalize to the test dataset aligned pretty closely to what you would instinctively expect.

 STS Training Corpus: 51%
 Movie Reviews Corpus: 35%